permalik/archive_ui/content/page/about/index.md

 scripting or Ansible.

 ## Independent Experience
-I'm actively working on a desktop application, interpreters and compilers, from-scratch operating systems, a 2D game, dronecraft flight software, Nix environments, various automation, and integrations with local servers and PCs.
+I'm actively working on a desktop application, an interpreter, a from-scratch operating system, Nix environments, various automation, and integrations with local servers and PCs.

 ## Homelab
 ### Hardware
 My preferred machine is a MacBookAir.
-I mostly program within a linux virtual machine but step out into the standard system for gui-dependent applications.
-I run an Ubuntu CI server on a minipc.
-I also have proper desktop running Windows that I use for 2D game development.
+I mostly program within a linux virtual machine or use the standard system for gui-dependent applications.
+I run an Ubuntu server on a minipc for CI pipelines.
+I also have proper desktop running Windows that I use for QT development.

-I use a legend-less, split Kinesis Advantage 360 at home and various other 65% keyboards when I'm out.
+I like my split Kinesis Advantage 360 and other 65% keyboards.

+I also have a preference for MX Master 3 mice.

 ### Software
-I primarily drive Neovim.
-I might pick up Zed or JetBrains depending on the project and how I'm feeling.
+I'm typically in Neovim.
+I might pick up Zed, JetBrains, or QT Creator depending on the project and how I'm feeling.

-I capture and organize all ideas in Obsidian, shape them in Scrivener, and post the fully-realized thoughts in a static Hugo site.
+I capture and organize all ideas in Obsidian, shape them in Scrivener, and post the fully-realized thoughts to a static Hugo site.

 ## FOSS
 I'm eager to start contributing to a number of projects but have not as of yet.